Lyokone/flutterlocation/README.md

 ```xml
 <uses-permission android:name="android.permission.ACCESS_FINE_LOCATION" />
 ```
 Permission check for Android 6+ was added.
-Still no callback when permissions granted so aiming SDK 21 is safer.

 ### iOS
 And to use it in iOS, you have to add this permission in Info.plist :